SEXUAL VIOLENCE AND HARASSMENT POLICY

 Long Island University Students’ Bill of Rights

-Long Island University is committed to ensuring that all persons are provided all options, support, and assistance to anyone who reports an incident of sexual assault, domestic violence, dating violence, and/or stalking.
+Long Island University is committed to ensuring that all persons who report an incident of sexual misconduct are provided all options, support, and assistance.

-Anyone who has been a victim of, or who has witnessed an incident of sexual discrimination or assault can file a report to any of the following entities: an employee with the authority to address complaints, including the Title IX Coordinator, Title IX Deputies, and Representatives of the Dean of Students Office; Department of Public Safety; Human Resources; local law enforcement and/or family or civil court.
+Anyone who has been a victim of, or who has witnessed an incident of, a violation of this policy can file a report to any of the following entities: an employee with the authority to address complaints, including the Title IX Coordinator, Title IX Deputies, and Representatives of the Dean of Students Office; Department of Public Safety; Human Resources; local law enforcement and/or family or civil court.

 All reporting individuals of these crimes and violations, regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad.